DiviProject/docs/source/index.html.md

 ## Definitions

-__Masternodes__ are computers that run a divi wallet and perform utility functions for network such as storing metadata and processing special transactions.
+__Masternodes__ are computers that run a Divi wallet and perform utility functions for the network such as storing metadata and processing special transactions.

-__Masternode collateral__ amount that is needed to run a masternode, each masternode wallet needs to lock a certain amount of DIVI in the wallet in order to register as a masternode in the network.
+__Masternode collateral__ amount that is needed to run a masternode.
+Each masternode wallet needs to lock a certain amount of DIVI in the wallet in order to register as a masternode in the network.

 __Masternode tier__ is the type of masternode, there are 5 types of masternodes (Copper, Silver, Gold, Platinum, Diamond).
-Depending on the type, the owner will get more rewards and provide different services to the network.
+Depending on the type, the owner will get more rewards and in future versions of the protocol, may provide different services to the network.

 ## Masternode rewards